 Getting Delegation Right

-Let’s look at a practical scenario: You need to create a project plan for a new feature and decide to delegate part of this task to a junior developer.
+Let’s look at a practical scenario.
+You need to create a project plan for a new feature and decide to delegate part of this task to a junior developer.
 Without providing detailed requirements or context, the junior developer may struggle, leading to suboptimal outcomes.
+In many engineering teams, leaders also step in to correct mistakes directly, which teaches the team to rely on the lead instead of owning the work themselves.
 To avoid such pitfalls, follow these strategic steps:

 1. Focus on the Developer